 Every command has an execution status code and reason phrase that endpoints can specify at the moment of reporting the execution result back to the platform.

-Command type represents the type of command that you want to execute on an endpoint e.g. reboot
+A Command type represents the type of command to execute on an endpoint, e.g. reboot, close-door, switch-light, or for Tesla—park.

-An endpoint can handle as many command types as you define in its firmware.
+An endpoint can support as many command types as you define in its firmware.

 Now, let’s jump into action and do some practice.

-We assume that you have already created an application, application version, and endpoint with a token while following the “connecting your first device” tutorial.
+We assume you already have an application, application version, and endpoint with a token created while following the “connecting your first device” tutorial.
 You can reuse them or create new ones.

-When the user invokes a command (e.g., from Kaa UI) on a device that connects to the platform over a synchronous protocol (e.g., HTTP), there is no way for the platform to push such command to the device.
+When a user invokes a command (e.g., from Kaa UI) on a device that uses a synchronous protocol (e.g., HTTP), there is no way for the platform to push such command to the device.
 Instead, Kaa persists the command and waits until the device requests it for execution.
 This means that for devices with synchronous protocols it is their responsibility to periodically poll the platform for new commands.

 So let’s invoke some command and make it available for execution by an endpoint.